区块链概论

 As you can see, the White Paper primarily introduces PoW, but unfortunately, it does not provide a clear definition or complete description of PoW itself.

-When I searched Proof of work, google listed the first link which introduced it as this:
+When I searched Proof of work, google listed the first link which introduced it :

 What Is Proof of Work (PoW)?